UniMath/agda-unimath/src/foundation-core/identity-types.lagda.md

 [path algebra](foundation.path-algebra.md).
 Each of these operations has good computational behavior, so there is infrastructure for reasoning about identifications that are constructed using them.

+We also note that there is similar infrastructure for [homotopy reasoning](foundation-core.homotopies.md).

 ## References